Henry Tardent

 Henry Alexis Tardent (1 March 1853 – 5 September 1929) was a Swiss-Australian writer and agricultural scientist in Queensland.
 He was politically left-wing and wrote for the labour-aligned Daily Standard for many years.

 Early life

 Tardent was born on 1 March 1853 in Le Sépey, Vaud, Switzerland.
-He was the son of French speakers Marie Louise (née Perrod) and Louis Marc Samuel Tardent.
-After being educated in local schools, Tardent travelled through Eastern Europe and eventually matriculated from Odessa University.
-He spent time in Galicia, the Ukraine and Bessarabia and learned Polish, German, Russian and Latin.
-He worked as a language teacher and in 1876 married Hortense Tardent, a distant relative, at the Swiss wine-growing colony in Chabag (present-day Ukraine).
+He was the son of French speakers Marie Louise (née Perrod) and Marc Louis Samuel Tardent.
+His father was a veteran of the Sonderbund War.

+After being educated in local schools, Tardent travelled through Eastern Europe and eventually matriculated from Odessa University with the degree of Bachelor of Arts.
+He spent time in Galicia and Bessarabia, learning Polish, German, Russian and Latin.
+He worked as a French teacher at a private school in Poland from 1869 to 1872 and then from 1874 to 1887 worked as a middle school teacher in Mykolaiv (present-day Ukraine), teaching French and German.
+In 1876 married Hortense Tardent, a distant relative, at the Swiss wine-growing colony in Chabag (present-day Ukraine).

 Move to Australia

 Due to political instability and poor health, Tardent and his family immigrated to Australia in 1887.
 He established a farm and winery at Roma, Queensland, which he ran as a co-operative.
 He became a naturalised British subject in 1890.
 Following an economic downturn, in 1897 Tardent took up an appointment as manager of the Westbrook State Farm, an experimental farm near Toowoomba.
 He was transferred to the Biggenden State Farm in 1898, but resigned in 1901 when the state government objected to his political activities.